Writers Talk Shop, Novel, and Conference

 MN: What made you choose to attend the Algonkian conference, or the New York Pitch Conference, or both?
 How did you find out about the conference?

 AK: Snooping about the web, I stumbled across the New York Pitch and Shop through an advertisement on the Writers Magazine.
 Given that The African Groundnut Scheme was my first novel, this seemed like an excellent chance to see how editors would react.
 It was.
 The Algonkian conference stemmed from that experience as a follow up to the NYC conference.

 MN: Do you feel the novel is improved as a result?
 If so, how?

-Also, the NYC Pitch and Shop and Algonkian showed me how to present a book to agents.
+Also, the New York Pitch Conference and Algonkian showed me how to present a book to agents.
 The technique is somewhat arcane and unsatisfactory, but, hey, that's the system we've got.
 If you don't know it, it is hard to get off ground zero.